 I’d like to think there were editorial clashes; Katharine Briggs, in her mid-seventies and a towering authority on British folklore, pushing for the inclusion of more fairy stories while Russell Ash, fresh off Fortean Times forerunner Man, Myth and Magic, arguing the case for quirkier tales of magic.
 Robin Gwyndaf Jones roaring “MORE WELSH!”
 Of course this is not how it would have happened, it’s fanciful nonsense.
-In reality, it was almost certainly compiled centrally, at the UK offices of that most unhip of institutions the Reader’s Digest, from the works of the impressive list of contributors.
+In reality, it would have been compiled centrally, at the UK offices of that most unhip of institutions the Reader’s Digest, from the works of the impressive list of contributors.
 After all, even with such a line-up who could argue what is more valid to be included in a book like this?
 What is the bar for entry?

 Put it this way – if you were to revise and update this book for publication today, what would you lose?
 An entry that seems a little generic, that just repeats, say, the “White Lady” motif for a spooky old house.
 Well, that seems like an obvious loss, doesn’t it?
 But further thought would tell you that it’s vital to keep that sort of thing.
 It may not add much to the book in terms of additional reading but it tells you a lot about the way folklore spreads, reproduces.
 What is important in the national psyche.
 We see the same ghosts on a hundred different staircases.
 Hair sprouts from a dozen graves.
 Every church and every pub in the country is connected by a vast web of secret passages.